Ixtlamati (MH624r)

 Added Analysis:

-This glyph is nearly identical to one that is glossed Ixtlamati (see below).
+This glyph for the verb Ixtlamati is nearly identical to one that is glossed Tlamauh (see below).
 This underscores the relationship between the puzzling Tlamao/Tlamauh glyphs and the meaning of ixtlamati or tlamati, as opposed to tlamauhtli.
-Of course, the European assessment of trickery with tlamauh is not terribly far from the European association between tlamauhtli and crazed.
+Of course, the European assessment of trickery with tlamauh is not terribly far from the European association between tlamauhtli and "crazed."
 In all cases, the reader must keep in mind filters and biases.

 Added Analysis, Credit: